 If you’re planning on staining your walnut wood, it’s good to apply a pre-stain conditioner first.
 This will help the stain go on evenly and prevent blotching or unevenness.

 Applying a pre-stain conditioner is optional, but it can help prevent the wood from absorbing too much stain and becoming uneven.
-To use, wipe on the conditioner with a clean cloth following the grain of the wood.
+To use, wipe on the conditioner with a clean cloth, following the grain of the wood.
 Allow it to sit for about 15 minutes before wiping off any excess with a clean, dry cloth.
 You should do this step even if you are using a water-based stain.
+You can find pre-stain conditioners at most home improvement stores.

 Step 4: Stain or Seal the Wood

-Once the surface is clean and you’ve applied a pre-stain conditioner (if desired), it’s time to either stain or seals the wood.
+Once the surface is clean and you’ve applied a pre-stain conditioner (if desired), it’s time to either stain or seal the wood.
+Staining will add color to the wood while sealing will protect it from fading and other damage.

 If you’re staining the wood, choose a specifically designed stain for use on walnut.
 Apply the stain evenly with a clean cloth, following the wood grain.
 Allow the stain to sit for about 10 minutes before wiping away any excess with a clean, dry cloth.